getdish/dish/docs/plan.md

 ---

+So, this is a long shot.
+It's overwhelmingly likely we fail.

+That said, there's something to be said for getting a few properly motivated, skilled and creative people together who are willing to put a real effort in.

-First things, we should really understand how long of a shot this is.
-It's overwhelmingly likely we fail, and the absolute most likely reason is:
+The absolute most likely reason we fail is:

 1. We don't deliver a lean app, early, and iterate many times
 2. We don't do content marketing nearly enough or early enough